taylorbudd/python_password_gen/README.md

-# python_passwordGen
+# python_password_gen
-Python application that will generate a password.
+Python console application that will generate a password.